||Strenuous, Strenuous Plus

 WHAT MAKES THIS TRIP DIFFERENT?

 There are other companies that offer hiking trips from Chamonix to the Mediterranean, but none offer as much hiking and as little driving within such a relatively manageable time frame.
 No other company maintains the greater integrity of the GR 5 to the extent that we do.
-Sure, it means that you have to carry your own pack weighing up to 20lbs. but it’s well worth it for the experience of a true journey and authentic adventure.
+Sure, it means that you have to carry your own pack. but it’s well worth it for the experience of a true journey and authentic adventure.

 Those joining our Grande Traversee des Alps Part 2 will be met at the Geneva Airport for a group transfer to Pralognan.

 Our Grande Traversee of the Alps Part 2 will end at the hotel in Menton on the last day of the trip.
-From Menton there are buses, trains or taxis to Nice or other parts of Europe.
-The Nice Airport is about 1 hour away by bus from from Menton.
+From Menton, it's possible to continue on to Nice, or other destinations, by bus, train, or taxis.
+The Nice Airport is about 1 hour away by bus from Menton.

 area provided when completing your registration forms.